-ONSITE SEWAGE TREATMENT AND DISPOSAL SYSTEMS (64E-6.001, .002, .003, .008, .010, .011, .014, .017, .018, .0181, .028): DOH has proposed rules to incorporate technical changes and modifications proposed through the Technical Review and Advisory Panel, and to implement statutory requirements.
+ONSITE SEWAGE TREATMENT AND DISPOSAL SYSTEMS (64E-6.001, .002, .003, .008, .010, .011, .014, .017, .018, .0181, .028): DOH, Division of Environmental Health, has proposed rules to incorporate technical changes and modifications proposed through the Technical Review and Advisory Panel, and to implement statutory requirements.
 Areas to be discussed include, but are not limited to: onsite sewage treatment and disposal system definitions, design, permitting, construction, modification, repair, maintenance and abandonment; septage treatment and disposal; standards for systems in the Florida Keys; and performance-based treatment standards.
 A Notice of Rulemaking Development was published 11/01/12.
+A meeting was held 11/28/12 to discuss the rulemaking, part of which may be accessible via web conference with details to be posted on the Bureau website.
+For further information, contact Elke Ursin, (850) 245-4070 x2708.

 SFWMD CONSUMPTIVE USE PERMITTING EFFORT (40D-2.011): The Southwest Florida WMD has proposed to amend Rule 40D-2.321, F.A.C., to be more consistent with Section 373.236, F.S. and other WMDs rules by eliminating additional requirements.
 Amendment will allow an applicant to avoid having to satisfy additional requirements to be granted a 20 year permit.
 Certain permits that were granted for shorter durations may also be extended up to a total of 20 years.
 The Notice of Rulemaking Development was published 07/20/12.
 Workshops were held in August 2012.
 The Notice of Proposed Rules was published 10/29/12.
-Comments are due 11/19/12.
+Comments were due 11/19/12.

 VOLUNTARILY IMPLEMENTATION OF MONITORING REQUIREMENTS (40B-2.331): The Suwannee River WMD has proposed a rule to provide incentive for water use permittees to voluntarily implement WMDs' water use monitoring requirements prior to expiration of current permits.
 The proposed rule would extend the duration of a water use permit if the permittee voluntarily implements the required water use monitoring program.
-The Notice of Rulemaking Develop- ment was published 07/20/12, and the Notice of Proposed Rules was published 10/22/12.
-Comments are due 11/12/12.
+The Notice of Rulemaking Development was published 07/20/12, and the Notice of Proposed Rules was published 10/22/12.
+Comments were due 11/12/12.
 For further information, contact Robin Lamm, (386) 362-1001.